transist/echidna-data/README.md

 ## faker.js

-faker.js is a set of functions to generate data for stream
+faker.js is a set of functions to generate data for stream from a FeedConfig object

     var faker = require("faker");
-    var slice = faker.newSlice(5,1,false);
+    var slice = faker.newSlice(feedconfig);